thr3a/docs-generator-for-chatgpt/mise/index.md

 mise use -g erlang elixir
 ```

+Note that `erlang` is required to install `elixir`.

 # zig.md

 # Zig

+`mise` can be used to install and manage multiple versions of zig on the same system.

-The following are instructions for using the zig mise core plugin.
+> The following are instructions for using the zig mise core plugin.

 The code for this is inside the mise repository at
 `./src/plugins/core/zig.rs`.